leo-arch/pacfree/README.md

        $ git clone https://github.com/leo-arch/pacfree

-Navigate to the directory called `pacfree`; you will find in there a file named `pacfree`: that's the wrapper.
-Now, you can use this wrapper in two ways:
+Navigate to the directory called `pacfree`; you will find here the PKGBUILD file: Just build it and install it:

-a.
-Copy it to some place in your `$HOME`, or wherever you want, name it as you please, and run it just as you run any local script or program.
-Example:

-       ~ $ ./pacfree
+       ~ $ makepkg -si

-b.
 A much better alternative is to copy this wrapper to `/usr/local/sbin` or `/usr/local/bin` and rename it to `pacman`.
 In doing this, insofar as `/usr/local/sbin` precedes `/usr/bin` in `$PATH`, whenever you call `pacman` from the command line, with or without `sudo`, the wrapper will be executed in place of `/usr/bin/pacman`, which in turn will be executed later by the wrapper itself.

 I also added a simple function to `pacman` (-C | --check) to make it able to scan the computer looking for non-free official installed packages.
 This function depends on my `isfree` script (https://github.com/leo-arch/isfree)